Takeaways

 A surface-mounted lock gets its name from the place it’s installed.
 Installers mount this type of maglock on the surface of the doorframe.

-A mortice lock, also known as a shear lock, is another option if you want to hide the nuts and bolts of a maglock.
-Shear locks are smaller than surface-mounted maglocks because they depend on pins that help keep a door in place when it’s closed.
+A mortise lock, also known as a shear lock or recessed lock, is another option if you want to hide the nuts and bolts of a maglock.
+Shear locks are smaller than surface-mounted maglocks because they depend on pins that help keep a door in place when closed.

 How much does it cost to get a maglock?